June 1, 2021

-Although Peter Thornhill is well-known and investing for dividend income is not a new concept, there is no official step-by-step guide to implement his method.
+Peter Thornhill is well-known for his dividend investing strategy and his book Motivated Money, but there’s no official step-by-step guide to implement his method.

 By the way, if you haven’t already, check out my earlier interview with Peter Thornhill.

 Before we begin, a caring disclaimer: Nothing here is personal advice.
 This strategy may not suit you for a variety of reasons.
 Please do your own research before making investment decisions.